Windows 10 is never finished, with Microsoft adding a bevvy of new features to the OS twice a year.

 Windows Defender Application Guard (WDAG) is designed to help protect firms against online threats by adding container-based isolation to Windows 10's Edge browser, allowing it to safely contain malware so it can't spread within a company's network.

 While not a new feature, it is now available on the Windows 10 Pro edition for the first time.
-The SCU also boosts performance when browsing using WDAG, and also allows users to download files from the container to the host machine.
+The April 2018 Update also boosts performance when browsing using WDAG, and also allows users to download files from the container to the host machine.

 Windows Subsystem for Linux